 A person can receive vaccinations for rotavirus and cholera.

 The CDC currently only recommend the cholera vaccine for adults aged 18-64 who are traveling to an area where there is an active cholera outbreak.
-The vaccine reduces the likelihood of severe diarrhea by 90% at 10 days post-vaccination.
+The vaccine reduces the likelihood of severe diarrhea by

 Adults should see a doctor if their diarrhea persists beyond a few days.
 Parents or caregivers should take babies and young children to see a doctor if their diarrhea persists for 24 hours or more.